SIM Only deals are everywhere, most networks offer them and they’re the main alternative to a Pay Monthly contract.

 VOXI

 VOXI SIM Only plans use Vodafone’s network, and top out at unlimited data.
-All SIM Only plans are just 30 days long, and many include 5G.
+All SIM Only plans are just 30 days long, and they include 5G.

-VOXI also allows you to use Snapchat, Instagram, WhatsApp, Facebook, Twitter, Pinterest, and Facebook Messenger without it coming out of your data allowance, and on some plans you can additionally use Netflix, Amazon Prime Video, YouTube, My5, TVPlayer, and UKTV Play without it coming out of your data allowance.
+VOXI also allows you to use Snapchat, Instagram, WhatsApp, Facebook, X, Pinterest, and Facebook Messenger without it coming out of your data allowance, and on some plans you can additionally use music apps like Spotify, Apple Music, Amazon Music, Rayo, Tidal, Deezer, Napster, and Primordial, and video apps like YouTube, Netflix, Prime Video, My5, and TikTok without it coming out of your data allowance.

 Yes.
 As long as you’re not currently tied into a contract you’re free to switch network or move from Pay Monthly or Pay As You Go to SIM Only.